4paradigm/OpenMLDB/docs/en/deploy/compile.md

 [quick-start]: quick-start

 This section describes the steps to compile and use OpenMLDB inside its official docker image [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql).
-The docker image has packed required tools and dependencies, so there is no need to setup them separately.
-To compile without the official docker image, refer to the section [Detailed Instructions for Build](#detailed-instructions-for-build) bellow.
+The docker image has packed required tools and dependencies, so there is no need to set them up separately.
+To compile without the official docker image, refer to the section [Detailed Instructions for Build](#detailed-instructions-for-build) below.

 Keep in mind that you should always use the same version of both compile image and [OpenMLDB version](https://github.com/4paradigm/OpenMLDB/releases).
 This section demonstrates compiling for [OpenMLDB v0.4.4](https://github.com/4paradigm/OpenMLDB/releases/tag/v0.4.4) under `hybridsql:0.4.4` ，If you prefer to compile on the latest code in `main` branch, pull `hybridsql:latest` image instead.